 I also found that the front single hook often caught the line, which made the lure spin wildly on the retrieve.
 Eventually, I just removed the front treble hook and now fish the lures with only a rear single hook.
 There is no way to know how many fish I could have caught if I'd had the front hook.
 Also, there is no way to know how many fish I could have caught if the lure didn't spin on the retrieve.

 Hooks aside (and of course you are free to leave the factory trebles in place) the Daiwa Silver Creek Minnow is a very effective lure.
-It has flat sides and low center of gravity, which produces a very enticing wiggle with a steady retrieve.
-If you pulse the lure on the retrieve, which many Japanese stream fishermen do, you can produce well-controlled twitches to make the lure look like an injured minnow.
+It has flat sides and a low center of gravity, which produces a very enticing wiggle with a steady retrieve.
+If you pulse the lure on the retrieve, which Japanese stream fishermen generally do, you can produce twitches to make the lure look like an injured minnow.

 The hooks are sharp.